scala/scala3/docs/docs/reference/witnesses/motivation.md

 I believe a good name for this concept is _witness_.
 A term is a witness for a type if it is an implicit instance of this type.
 It is secondary whether this instance takes the form of a `val` or `object` or whether it is a method.
 It would be better to have a uniform syntax for all of these kinds of instances.

 The next sections elaborate such an alternative design.
-It consists of two proposals which are independent of each other:
+It consists of three proposals:

  - A proposal to replace implicit _definitions_ by [witness definitions](./witnesses.html).
  - A proposal for a [new syntax](./witness-params.html) of implicit _parameters_ and their _arguments_.
+ - A proposal to [replace all remaining usages](./replacing-implicits) of `implicit` in the language.

+The first two proposals are independent of each other.
+The last one would work only if the first two are adopted.